MMLabCodes/polymersimulator/README.md

 #### 2.2.2.1 Tutorials

-There are a series of tutorials recommeded to follow and these are numbered as so.
+There are a series of tutorials recommended to follow and these are numbered as so.

 1. **Tutorial_1.ipynb**

-    This notebook contains information on how to begin building systems using some python modules that can be found in the github.
+    This notebook contains information on how to begin building systems using some python modules that can be found in the github. <br>

     The sections in this notebook are: <br>
         1. Generating PDB file from a SMILES string with a unique residue code for that molecule. <br>